Periodontitis Treatment Knoxville, TN

 Dr. Cain uses periodontal microsurgery for the treatment of periodontitis.
 Periodontal microsurgery is minimally invasive and causes less bleeding and swelling of the tissues than traditional methods.

-With periodontal microsurgery, Dr. Cain is able to add or remove gum tissue, graft soft tissue, and do a ridge augmentation.
+With periodontal microsurgery, Dr. Cain can add or remove gum tissue, graft soft tissue, and do a ridge augmentation.
 He may also use tissue regeneration to help stimulate the natural regrowth of the bone.

-With precise and careful movements, Dr. Cain is able to create smaller incisions with cleaner edges for reduced downtimes.
-Most patients are able to resume their daily routines shortly after their treatment.
+With precise and careful movements, Dr. Cain can create smaller incisions with cleaner edges for reduced downtimes.
+Most patients can resume their daily routines shortly after their treatment.

 How to Prevent Periodontitis

 The best way to prevent periodontitis is with daily, consistent oral hygiene.
-This includes brushing your teeth after each meal, flossing at least once a day, and using mouthwash.
-If you neglect to see your dentist regularly, you could develop gingivitis which can go easily undetected.
+This includes brushing your teeth after each meal, flossing at least once daily, and using mouthwash.
+If you neglect to see your dentist regularly, you could develop gingivitis which can go undetected.
 Then that can lead to periodontitis.

 Regular professional dental cleanings can help keep your gums healthy and allow Dr. Cain to eradicate any signs of disease as soon as possible.
 It’s also important to know your risk factors.
 If you discover that you are at an increased risk of periodontitis, you should see your dentist as soon as possible.